buttplugio/stpihkal/stpihkal/hardware/mysteryvibe.md

 by writing 6 bytes to the Motor Control characteristic.

-Writing bytes to this characteristic spins up the motor for a short time, probably < 50ms.
-To keep a sustained pattern, update messages must be send frequently.
+Writing bytes to this characteristic spins up the motor for a short time, around ~80-85ms (note that this timing was derived experimentally, and may be slightly different from the actual application distributed by MysteryVibe).
+To keep a sustained pattern, update messages must be sent frequently.
 It is currently unknown whether there is a device mode that will sustain commands.

-To set all vibrators to top speed, the following packet can send to the motor control characteristic:
+To set all vibrators to top speed, the following packet can be sent to the motor control characteristic:

 ```
-0xff 0xff 0xff 0xff 0xff 0xff
+0x64 0x64 0x64 0x64 0x64 0x64
 ```

 ## Things to figure out